Dialog

 The component has received some significant changes to its appearance to make it more suitable for small screens.
 It doesn’t use decorative elements (such as the Accent Icons) and the Buttons use their text variations, resulting in a very compact design.

 They are also designed to be placed in the center of the screen, ensuring maximum visibility.
-If you want to place them at the bottom to improve user flow (or if you simply need to add more than two actions), consider using a Modal.
+If you want to place them at the bottom to improve user flow (or if you simply need to add more than two actions), consider using an Action Sheet.

 This is the extension of the Dialog changes.
 The remaining functionalities, use cases and guidelines are identical in both versions.